 Having developed their clinical skills in the first year, second year residents begin a year that includes a high volume of procedures in the fields of strabismus, oculoplastics, and retina.
 Additionally, they perform their first cataract procedures as primary surgeon.
 Second year rotations include:

 The third year is an intense year of surgery, focusing mainly on cataract surgery, although our residents get experience in a variety of cornea, glaucoma, oculoplastics, and retina procedures as well.
-Our cataract surgery numbers (as primary surgery) are well above the national average and far exceed the minimum surgical requirements established by the ACGME.
+Our cataract surgery numbers (as primary surgeon) are well above the national average and far exceed the minimum surgical requirements established by the ACGME.
 The senior resident also serves as consultant for the junior residents, both in the clinics and on call.
 They have a high level of responsibility in both the care of patients and the organization of their surgery schedule.
 Though functioning with greater independence, senior residents have an attending available at all times for questions and surgical supervision.
 As the year progresses, the residents’ surgical skills and decision-making mature so that upon completion of residency they should feel comfortable addressing any ophthalmologic situation that arises.
 Third year rotations include:

 All applicants must meet the following requirements by the residency appointment date: